DanielJCoetzer/Dentistimo/README.md

 # Team 8: Dentistimo_Frontend

+NOTE: This project was transfered from gitlab to my Github page for portfolio purposes.

 This project is associated with course DIT356 and has been done by group 8.

 Status: The development of the project has stopped for now and there are no plans to continue it in the future.